johnsmiller/Resident_Idenifier/README.md

 Credit will be given where credit is due.
 Open-GNU licensing is a little daunting, but I will credit all projects used in this, including (not limited to):

-poi-3.9

 jcalendar

-itextpdf

-None of my work may be used without my express permission, via written document.
-This github repository is for my personal use only and those whom I wish to share my project with
+None of this work may be used without my express permission, via written document.
+This github repository is for my personal use and those whom I wish to share this project with